Allow me to introduce you to North Beach’s newest Thai restaurant Tamarind Hall.

-Now, Tamarind Hall may be in the old home of King of Thai Noodle, the borderline frat house Thai restaurant that sat in the same location for almost a decade – but they’ve got nothing in common.
+Now, Tamarind Hall may be in the old home of King of Thai Noodle, the borderline frat house Thai restaurant that sat in the same location for almost a decade – but they’ve got nothing in common, even though they’ve often reminded me of the best places to eat in Denver from the last time we visited.
 Starting with the decor.
 The team at Tamarind Hall swapped out the graffiti filled walls for an understated and inviting vibe – perfect for a casual date night or after work drinks.

 The chef/owner, Salisa Skinner serves up all the entertainment with a side of killer Thai street food.
 She spent the majority of our meal chatting with us about what inspired Tamarind Hall while encouraging us to CHUG every VERY strong cocktail on the menu.
 The cocktail list has a special flair for utilizing infused Thai flavors featuring exotic fruits, basil, ginger, kaffir lime and lemongrass.
 Once we got the cocktails following we moved on to eats.

 Salisa and her team brought out almost the entire menu – some of the tables favorites included: